CDCgov/ngsqi-astro/README.md

 This workflow is being built with [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) and utilizes docker and singularity containers to modularize the workflow for optimal maintenance and reproducibility.

 # Pipeline Summary
-1. Input paired-end metagenomic reads (.fastq) and isolate data (.fna)
+1. Input paired-end metagenomic reads (.fastq) and isolate genomes (.fna)
 2. Perform preprocessing on metagenomic reads (`FastQC`, `FastP`, `BBDuk`, `Hostile`)
 3. Assemble the preprocessed reads into contigs and assess the quality of the assembled contigs (`MEGAHIT`, `QUAST`)
 4. Screen metagenomes for ARGs (`AMRFinderPlus`, `ABRICATE`, `RGI`)